angusmillar/SmartHealthCard/README.md

+# SMART Health Card Token & QR Code generation
-# SMART Health Card JWS token and QR code generation library #
+Create and validate SMART Health Card JWS tokens and their QR codes

-### An open-source *MIT License* .NET 8 library for encoding/decoding/validating FHIR SMART Health Card JWS tokens and generating their QR Codes
+An open-source *MIT Licensed* C# .NET 8 library for encoding/decoding/validating FHIR SMART Health Card JWS tokens and encoding/decoding their QR codes

 &nbsp;

-## SMART Health Cards Framework
->See the official SMART Health Card specification page : [SMART Health Cards Framework](https://smarthealth.cards/)

-&nbsp;

-## Smart Health Card Development
->A fantasic site for testing your development: [Smart Health Card verifier site](https://demo-portals.smarthealth.cards/VerifierPortal.html)

-&nbsp;

-## How to create a ECC Private/Public keys using OpenSSL ##
->Great example from Scott Brady : [Creating Elliptical Curve Keys using OpenSSL](https://www.scottbrady91.com/OpenSSL/Creating-Elliptical-Curve-Keys-using-OpenSSL)

-&nbsp;

-## Nuget Packages in this repository
+## Nuget Packages
->SMART Health Card JWS token encoding, decoding & verifying: [SmartHealthCard.Token](https://www.nuget.org/packages/SmartHealthCard.Token)
+SMART Health Card JWS token encoding, decoding & verifying: [SmartHealthCard.Token](https://www.nuget.org/packages/SmartHealthCard.Token)
 ```
 Install-Package SmartHealthCard.Token -Version 8.0.0
 ```

->SMART Health Card QR Code image encoding, decoding to JWS: [SmartHealthCard.QRCode](https://www.nuget.org/packages/SmartHealthCard.QRCode)
+SMART Health Card QR Code image encoding, decoding to JWS: [SmartHealthCard.QRCode](https://www.nuget.org/packages/SmartHealthCard.QRCode)
 ```
 Install-Package SmartHealthCard.QRCode -Version 8.0.0
 ```

 &nbsp;

-## From the .NET 6 onward using SKData datatype in place of Bitmap for QR Code image files
-As the System.Drawing.Common NuGet package is now attributed as a Windows-specific library, and it can no longer be used in multi-platform libraries.
-This library's SmartHealthCard.QRCode project has switched to the SkiaSharp library and its SKData datatype for the QR Code images rather than the older Bitmap datatype.
-You can read more about this change from Microsoft here:  [System.Drawing.Common only supported on Windows](https://docs.microsoft.com/en-us/dotnet/core/compatibility/core-libraries/6.0/system-drawing-common-windows-only)
-The SHC.EncoderDemo below shows the use of this new datatype.
+## Examples

+SMART Health cards are somewhat of an onion skined affair consisting of many layers.
+Their innner most layer consists of HL7 [FHIR](https://www.hl7.org/fhir/overview.html) resources in a JSON format.
+These represent the standadised chunks of health information that the SMART Health Cards hold and can digitally verify.
+To create these resources it is highly advised that you use the [The offical .NET FHIR API libaray](https://github.com/FirelyTeam/firely-net-sdk).

+This SMART Health card libaray will handle every other layer required to produce at a SMART Health Card QR Code image file, as specified in the SMART Health Cards Framework's [Technical Specifications](https://spec.smarthealth.cards/).
+Furthermore, from scanned QR Code data, this libaray will allow you to extract the FHIR resource payloads and confirm their validity against the cards digital signature.
+Below are two examples covering both scenarios.

 &nbsp;

-## Example of encoding a SMART Health Card JWS token and generating its QR Code images
+**Encoding a SMART Health Card JWS token and generating its QR Code image files**
----

 ```C#
 using SkiaSharp;
 using SmartHealthCard.QRCode;